ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

-It was a refreshing, almost magical experience to wake up in Hero's home.
+It was a refreshing, almost magical experience waking up in Hero's home.
 The winter sun had warmed the wooden floors of the guest bedroom, inviting Brent to get out of bed.

+Brent ate breakfast sitting beneath one of the pieces of calligraphy that Hero had helped him read and understand.
+The task of finishing his essays lay ahead of him.

 Brent tried to use some of Hero's fancy ingredients.
 The pasta ended up being too salty.
 The pot lay unwashed in the soapstone sink until he realized that